KieranBest/Final-Year-Project/Documentation.md

 - The application could signify whether I have pressed the correct note at the correct time or not
 - The application could have challenges to complete
 - The application could have awards for completing certain tasks
+- The application could have tests to ensure understanding of the material at certain stages of the users development

 'Won't Have':